Moment map for coupled equations of K\"{a}hler forms and curvature: Introduction

-As $X$ is diffeomorphic to $Y$, if we take $\omega_A=f^*\omega_Y$, then under suitable domain, \begin{enumerate} \item $\mu_{cKYM}(J,A)=0$ iff $\mu_{\cJ}(J)+\mu_1(f)-\mu_0(f)=0$; \item $\mu_{ccscK}(J,A)=0$ iff $\mu_{\cJ}(J)-\mu_0(f)=0$. \end{enumerate} Notice that with a suitable choice of domain and symplectic form, the sum of two moment maps can also be a moment map.
+Notice that with a suitable choice of domain and symplectic form, the sum of two moment maps can also be a moment map.
 Therefore, we unify the ccscK equations and coupled K{\"a}hler Yang Mills equation into one general moment map setup, namely, the sum of different moment maps $\mu_p$ with the standard moment map $\mu_{\cJ}$.
 Moreover, using the same idea, we reconstruct the moment map for deformed Hermitian Yang Mills equation (dHYM) (see \cite{CXY17}) and the coupled dHYM (\cite{ScSt19}) in section 3.4. \\